EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: Abstract

 \section{Abstract}

-Reinforcement Learning (RL)-Based Recommender Systems (RSs) are increasingly recognized for their ability to improve long-term user engagement.
-Yet, the field grapples with challenges such as the absence of accessible frameworks, inconsistent evaluation standards, and the complexity of replicating prior work.
-Addressing these obstacles, we present \textit{EasyRL4Rec}, a user-friendly and efficient library tailored for RL-based RSs.
-EasyRL4Rec features lightweight, diverse RL environments built on five widely-used public datasets, and is equipped with comprehensive core modules that offer rich options to ease the development of models.
-It establishes consistent evaluation criteria with a focus on long-term impacts and introduces customized solutions for state modeling and action representation tailored to recommender systems.
-Additionally, we share valuable insights gained from extensive experiments with current methods.
-EasyRL4Rec aims to facilitate the model development and experimental process in the domain of RL-based RSs.
-The library is openly accessible at \url{https://github.com/chongminggao/EasyRL4Rec}.
+Reinforcement Learning (RL)-Based Recommender Systems (RSs) have gained rising attention for their potential to enhance long-term user engagement.
+However, research in this field faces challenges, including the lack of user-friendly frameworks, inconsistent evaluation metrics, and difficulties in reproducing existing studies.
+To tackle these issues, we introduce \textit{EasyRL4Rec}, an easy-to-use code library designed specifically for RL-based RSs.
+This library provides lightweight and diverse RL environments based on five public datasets and includes core modules with rich options, simplifying model development.
+It provides unified evaluation standards focusing on long-term outcomes and offers tailored designs for state modeling and action representation for recommendation scenarios.
+Furthermore, we share our findings from insightful experiments with current methods.
+EasyRL4Rec seeks to facilitate the model development and experimental process in the domain of RL-based RSs.
+The library is available for public use\footnote{\url{https://github.com/chongminggao/EasyRL4Rec}}.

 \ccsdesc[500]{Information systems~Recommender systems}